When fed daily for a lifetime, synthetic dog food preservatives could be toxic to your pet.

-Since animal fats are a crucial part of every dog food, they’re also subject to going bad… becoming rancid shortly after manufacture.
+Although animal fats are a crucial part of every dog food, they’re also subject to spoilage — becoming rancid not too long after manufacture.

-To extend the shelf life of any dog food, manufacturers nearly always need to add a preservative to each product.
+So, to extend the shelf life of any pet food, suppliers must add a preservative to many fat or oil ingredients.

-Natural preservatives are usually made from anti-oxidants… like vitamins C or E. You’ll see them printed on a dog food’s ingredients list using some form of the word “tocopherol” or “ascorbate”.
+Natural preservatives are typically made from vitamins C or E. You’ll usually find them on a dog food ingredients list using some form of the words “tocopherol” or “ascorbate”.

 “…chicken fat preserved with alpha-tocopherol”

-But artificial preservatives are another story.
-Used long term, they add a notable risk of toxicity to any dog food.
+However, artificial preservatives are another story.
+Used long term, they can add a notable risk of toxicity to any dog food.

-Ethoxyquin is not only used as a dog food preservative but it’s also used as a pesticide… and a hardening agent in the manufacture of synthetic rubber.
+That’s because ethoxyquin is not only used as a preservative but also as a pesticide — and as a hardening agent for making synthetic rubber.

-Ethoxyquin has been under investigation by the FDA as a possible cause for certain types of canine liver and kidney cancer.
+Ethoxyquin has been under investigation by the FDA as a possible cause for certain liver and blood problems.

-Yet to this day, it’s still commonly found in many popular brands of dog food.
+Yet to this day, ethoxyquin is still commonly found in many popular brands of dog food.

 Here are two more chemical bad guys to watch out for…

-The World Health Organization openly names both BHT and BHA as suspicious cancer-causing compounds.
-Plus the State of California now identifies BHA as a probable “carcinogen”, too.
+The World Health Organization has named both BHT and BHA as suspicious cancer-causing compounds.
+Plus the State of California has now identified BHA as a possible carcinogen, too.2

-With their troubling reputations for causing such serious disease you’d think these two nasty preservatives would be intentionally shunned by the pet food industry.
+Considering these troubling issues, you’d think these two dubious preservatives would be shunned by the pet food industry.

-But, sadly enough, both BHA and BHT can still be regularly found in a number of commercial dog foods.
+Unfortunately, both BHA and BHT can still be found in a number of commercial dog foods.

 The Bottom Line

-It’s that cumulative exposure that worries me.
-The additive effect of using any artificial preservative relentlessly… especially when it’s suspected of causing cancer.
+It’s that cumulative exposure that keeps us up at night.
+That additive effect of using any artificial preservative relentlessly — especially when it’s suspected of causing cancer.